Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 Digital interface of Karbon's contact import process

-After speaking to users, it was clear that Karbon's first-use experience poses challenges as it is a complex product that requires a lot of set up before a firm fully realises its value.
+It became clear that Karbon's first-use experience poses challenges as it is a complex product that requires a lot of set up before a firm fully realises its value.

 For example, to experience work visibility and reporting—a critical "aha!" moment—an operational leader would need to: